The Cloths of Heaven

 “Some people carried silence inside them like weather.”

-Al is seventeen years old and lives with his father and older brother in the fading industrial districts of a northern European city where rain, concrete, and old brick seem to hold the memory of a vanished age.
-Intelligent, withdrawn, and emotionally adrift, he moves quietly through the world with the uneasy feeling that something essential is missing, though he cannot name what it is.
+Al is seventeen years old and lives with his father and older brother in the fading industrial districts of a northern European city where rain, concrete, and old brick seem to remember a vanished age.
+Intelligent, withdrawn, and emotionally adrift, he moves through the world with the uneasy feeling that something essential is missing.

-Raised amid grief, instability, and the long shadow of loss, Al learned early how to disappear into himself.
-Music, late-night streets, old records, and forgotten corners of the city became his refuge.
-Beneath his guarded exterior lies a deeply sensitive soul, one capable of immense loyalty, tenderness, and emotional depth.
+Raised amid grief, instability, and the long shadow of his mother Aylin’s death, Al learned early how to disappear into himself.
+Music, astronomy, late-night streets, old records, and forgotten corners of the city became his refuge.
+Beneath his guarded exterior lies a deeply sensitive soul capable of immense loyalty, tenderness, and wonder.

 Al sees beauty where others no longer bother looking: reflections in wet pavement, distant stars above factory roofs, voices hidden inside songs.
-Though often lonely, he possesses an unusual capacity for wonder that survives despite the harshness surrounding him.
+His love for Shezzy does not make him possessive; it makes him protective, braver, and more alive.

 Sally